 Statistics are important, too.
 Startups should use numbers, facts and percentages to summarize data, forecast projections or announce an important milestone — just like Tim Cook did at Apple’s Worldwide Developers Conference in 2013.
 "Early in the presentation, Cook announced that Apple customers had downloaded 50 billion apps from the App Store," recalls author and columnist Carmine Gallo.
 "Instead of simply putting the number [50 billion] on the screen, as most presenters would do, Apple designers created a visual display of the data.
 Since the statistic had a lot of zeroes, they decided it would be impressive to fill the screen with it: 50,000,000,000."

 Finding the right visuals can be a long and laborious process for any startup.
-Presentation software apps like Slidebean have templates with preloaded, customizable graphics that visualize data and capture the attention of investors.
-There is a wide range of designs to choose from, including templates for board meetings and service proposals.
+With Slidebean Create, you'll have access to a variety of templates, as well as customizable graphics that visualize data and capture the attention of investors.
+There is a wide range of designs to choose from, including templates for board meetings and service proposals!